JorjaFox/website/_posts-old-blog/2015-08-07-csi-finale-day-ten.md

     - tv
 ---

 How many days does filming take?
 On average it's 8 days, not counting post production work (like the CSI effect and the zoom ins and any voice overs).
 Since they didn't do weekend work, today is day 8 of filming.
 But.
-This is a two part episode, and they're <em>still</em> on part one!
+This is a two part episode, and they're _still_ on part one!
 Which means they're probably around the halfway point.

 That said, Zuiker tweeted about having to re-write a B scene (I presume he means a scene for the B plot), so I'd guess this shoot will take longer than normal.